padiketeku/EnvMonMod/EMM-Prac-6-Croc-Biomass-Modelling.md

 ### Collect the Sentinel-1 imagery

 The Sentinel-1 system does not produce optimal imagery.
-It is a radar system which functions by employing microwave energy, and penetrate through cloud cover.
-Thus, the Sentinel-1 data is most useful in wet seasons when the optical sensors become ineffective.
+It is a radar system which functions by employing microwave energy, and penetrates through cloud cover.
+Thus, the Sentinel-1 data is most useful in wet seasons when the optical sensors become less useful.
 The Sentinel-1 has two bands: VV and VH.
 The VH is more suited to monitoring heterogenous environments.
-Also, the Sentinel-1 operated two passes, descending and ascending.
-Not every study area has data for both passes, but if your study site has data for both passes you have to select one and keep to it if you aim to compare results.
+Also, the Sentinel-1 operates two passes, descending and ascending.
+Not every study area has data for both passes, but if your study site has data for both passes you must select one and keep to it if you aim for time series analysis.
 Further reading on Sentinel-1 is [here](https://sentiwiki.copernicus.eu/web/s1-mission)

 Now, let's collect the Sentinel-1 data for the area of interest.

 ```JavaScript

 var collection= ee.ImageCollection('COPERNICUS/S1_GRD')
   .filter(ee.Filter.eq('instrumentMode','IW'))
   .filter(ee.Filter.eq('orbitProperties_pass',"DESCENDING")) //feel free to explore "ASCENDING" collections, too